Oprah inspires in a way that Hillary never could

 She once assiduously avoided politics, but then became an important validator for Obama in the 2008 Democratic presidential primary.
 Her backing may have been responsible for as many as one million votes for Obama over Clinton, said Craig Garthwaite, an associate professor of strategy at Northwestern University's Kellogg School of Management, who studied the effect of Winfrey's endorsement.

-In 1999, Trump told Hardball's Chris Matthews that he was thinking about Winfrey as a running mate if he ran for president in 2000.
+In 1999, Trump told Chris Matthews of "Hardball" that he was thinking about Winfrey as a running mate if he ran for president in 2000.

 "Would you consider a woman for your running mate, and if so, who?"
 Matthews asked.

-Note: CORRECTION (Jan.
-8, 1:23 p.m): An earlier version of this article misspelled the first name of a former Obama speechwriter.
-Her name is Sarada Peri, not Serada.